scijava/scijava/docs/ops/doc/IntrospectingOps.md

 ...

-// NB This generic type construct is needed for the OpEnvironment to provide a Computer Op. var opType = new Nil<Computers.Arity2<Img<DoubleType>, Double, Img<DoubleType>>>() {};
+// NB: This generic type construct is needed for the OpEnvironment to provide a Computer Op. var opType = new Nil<Computers.Arity2<Img<DoubleType>, Double, Img<DoubleType>>>() {};
 // Reconstruct the Op
 var sameOp = ops.opFromSignature(signature, opType);